TralahM/TralahM.github.io/_posts/2020-02-15-Reverse-Engineering-Software-With-Assembly.markdown

 So you have some program/software and you dont know exactly what it does, maybe the code is proprietary thus you cant read the code and figure it out, you want to inspect a piece of malicious software/virus."
+header:
+    image: /images/reverse_engineering.png
+    teaser: /images/reverse_engineering.png
 ---

 # WHY REVERSE ENGINEER?
-So you have some program/software and you dont know exactly what it does, maybe the code is proprietary thus you cant read the code and figure it out, you want to inspect a piece of malicious software/virus.
+So you have some program/software and you don't know exactly what it does, maybe the code is proprietary thus you cant read the code and figure it out, you want to inspect a piece of malicious software/virus.
 Here is why you might want to do some RE: